123wowow123/chronopin/content.md

 scrolling
 https://ui-router.github.io/ng1/docs/0.3.1/index.html#/api/ui.router.state.$uiViewScroll
 embed data update

-Editing pin with youtube content will delete youtube content in edit mode ++

 pins loaded from infinit scroll needs to be in memory so that navigating back to home will have proper scroll position ++ create/edit/respond page needs to have auth guard +